 This Grilled Chicken Breasts in Rosemary Marinade is a great standby.
 It can make the blandest chicken taste really good.
-Not only that, thanks to the combo of lemon, olive oil, and rosemary, this marinade will help make your grilled meats healthier.
+Not only that, thanks to the combo of lemon, olive oil, and rosemary, this... marinade will help make grilled meats healthier.
 Its ingredients have been shown to help cut down on the carcinogens that grilling at high heat can cause.
-Delicious and good for you!
+It is delicious and good for you!

-6. Put the remaining marinade in a small saucepan.
-Add ⅓ cup water or dry white wine if using, and a pinch of salt.
+Put the remaining marinade in a small saucepan.
+Add ⅓ cup water and a pinch of salt.
 Bring to a boil and cook down, stirring, until the mixture has reduced by about half.

-I like my chicken on the bone.
-I find it more flavorful.
-If you do too, add 2-3 minutes more cooking time each side to be sure of cooking the breasts through.
+Chicken on the bone is more flavorful.
+To cook with bone-in, add 2-3 minutes more cooking time for each side, and be sure to cook the breasts through.

-These cooked breasts will keep in the fridge for up to 2 days, so I often cook extra to have leftovers to use in a quick lunch sandwich or to make into a tasty chicken salad.
+These cooked breasts will keep in the fridge for up to 2 days.
+Cook extra to have leftovers to use in a quick lunch sandwich or to make into a tasty chicken salad.